idoiag/LRG_project/Documentation/README.txt

 The following genes and their corresponding LRG files were used during testing for reasons outlined below.
 LRG_292 = BRCA1: Decisive in the diagnosis of Breast cancer.
 Used to test script handling of genes that occur on the reverse strand.
 LRG_1 = COL1A1:
 LRG_9 = SDHD: Used to test script handling of a record that is currently 'Pending Approval' therefore the record is not public yet and subject to change.
+This was not possible to test as the .xml record for LRGs that are 'Pending Approval' do not contain this phrase within the LRG therefore the only way to know if the LRG is pending approval or has been accepted is to look on the website.
 LRG_214 = NF1: Used to test handling of more than one transcript contained within an LRG file.

 / LRG_214 (Gene NF1) Two transcripts LRG_292 (Gene BRCA1) Reverse strand/